Azure/aca-dotnet-workshop/docs/aca/02-aca-comm/index.md

    --resource-group $RESOURCE_GROUP `
    --environment $ENVIRONMENT `
    --image "$ACR_NAME.azurecr.io/tasksmanager/$FRONTEND_WEBAPP_NAME" `
    --registry-server "$ACR_NAME.azurecr.io" `
-   --env-vars BackendApiConfig_BaseUrlExternalHttp=[url to your backend api goes here.
+   --env-vars "BackendApiConfig_BaseUrlExternalHttp=[url to your backend api goes here.
 You can find this on the azure portal overview tab.
-Look for the Application url property there.]/ `
+Look for the Application url property there.]/" `
-   --target-port [port number that was generated when you created your docker file in vs code] ` --ingress 'external' `
+   --target-port [port number that was generated when you created your docker file in vs code for your frontend application] `
+   --ingress 'external' `
    --min-replicas 1 `
    --max-replicas 1 `